Transition to Adult services

 Transition Social Workers provide information to families when they are involved, either when they attend the young person’s annual reviews in school and/or when they are fully allocated to work with them.

-Members of the Transition team have attended/liaised with various regular carer groups to answer questions, including Sutton Parents Forum, Learning Disabilities Action Group and Cedar Lodge respite service.
+Members of the Transition team have attended/liaised with various regular carer groups to answer questions, including Sutton Parents Forum and Learning Disabilities Action Group.

 Sutton Apprenticeship Hub